adhallaj/ASC-Transcriptome/README.md

 # Notes before starting:

-All .sh scripts need to have the <b>chmod +x</b> command executed on them to be able to run via run_script on the ASC.
+All .sh scripts need to have the [chmod +x] command executed on them to be able to run via run_script on the ASC.

 # 1. Removing Adapters from Raw Reads with CutAdapt
 Adapters are removed using the program Cutadapt.
 The adapter sequences should be available in the data provided by the sequencing provider.